 If you start a business, you no longer have "one" job with clearly defined duties and responsibilities.
 You'll suddenly have multiple jobs, which will be often interrupted by unforeseen crises (particularly in the startup phase).
 Many employees are used to having days filled with predictable activities; many self-employed people don't.

 When you're an employee, other people tell you what to do, either directly or indirectly.
-You get used to having your actions directed by others.
+You get used to having others direct your actions.

-But you have to direct your own actions as a small business owner.
-You can't just sit there and hope that maybe some clients stroll in or that someone will drop by out of the blue with inventory for your retail store.
-No one's going to drop work on your desk or point out what needs to be done.
+No one's going to schedule appointments for you or point out what needs to be done.
 For many people who try to become self-employed and start businesses after having a long-term full-time job, this is the hardest adjustment to make.

 For more on self-direction see Maintaining Your Motivation.

-If you start a business, you need to be the one constantly watching for opportunities - and be able to recognize them when you see them.
-It might be a small opportunity, such as the chance to pick up a new client, or a large one, such as getting your product on the shelves in a large retail chain, but as a small business owner, you have to keep scanning the horizon yourself and positioning yourself to benefit from the opportunities that you find.
+If you start a business, you need to be the one constantly seeking out fresh opportunities and recognizing them when you see them.
+It might be a small opportunity, such as the chance to pick up a new client, or a large one, such as getting your product on the shelves in a large retail chain.
+As a small business owner, you have to keep scanning the horizon and positioning yourself to benefit from the opportunities that you find.

 Your last job may have involved no planning at all, as that was someone else's job.
 Or perhaps your job involved planning on a localized level, such as planning a particular project.
 If you want to start a business, you need to develop expertise in both short-term and long-range planning; it's about to become a big part of your life.

 When you start a business, one of your first tasks will be to work on a business plan.
-As your business becomes operational, you'll find that this plan (however detailed) needs to be revised and that other plans need to be created, as you work towards the long-range goals that you've set for your business.
-From following someone else's plan as an employee, you have to learn how to create the plans yourself - and adapt the plans to changing circumstances.
+As your business becomes operational, you'll find that this plan—however detailed—needs to be revised and that other plans need to be created, as you work toward the long-range goals that you've set for your business.
+From following someone else's plan as an employee, you have to learn how to create the plans yourself and adapt the plans to changing circumstances.

 Bluntly, starting a business takes energy, and you need to be able to give it 100 percent.
 You can't afford to just coast along or go through the motions if you're running a business.
-Your customer and/or clients need to know that you are devoting 100 percent of your talent or skill or attention to them - and will go elsewhere if they don't feel this is the case.
+Your customers or clients need to know that you are devoting 100 percent of your talent, skill, or attention to them, and they will go elsewhere if they don't feel this is the case.

 Worse, you need to deliver this constant and consistent effort without the employee safety net.
-Many employees are used to being able to "call in sick" and have someone else cover their job, for instance.
-As a self-employed business owner, you'll have to go in and give it your best effort no matter how you feel or close up shop if you don't have employees who can fill in.
+Many employees are used to being able to call in sick and have someone else cover their job, for instance.
+As a self-employed business owner, you'll have to give it your best effort no matter how you feel or close up shop if you don't have employees who can fill in.

 You can also say goodbye to the holidays that many employees enjoy, both the annual x number of weeks and the statutory holidays, at least until your business is established to the point that you can manage your own time.

 As a self-employed entrepreneur, there's no guarantee that the products or services you offer will be in demand six months from now.
-There's no guarantee that your customers will pay their bills on time or even pay them at all.
-There's no guarantee that your current big client, who seems to be perfectly happy with your work, won't drop you next week.
+Customers might not pay their bills on time or even pay you at all.
+Even if you have a big client, who regularly patronizes your business and seems to be perfectly happy with your work, they could drop you with little notice.

-There's actually no guarantee that you will make any income this month or the month after.
-For many ex-employees who are used to having a pay cheque arrive regularly every two weeks, the uncertainty of being self-employed is very difficult to deal with.
+Revenue and actual income can drastically fluctuate from month to month.
+For many ex-employees who are used to having a paycheck arrive regularly every two weeks, the uncertainty of being self-employed is very difficult to deal with.